 - The benefits help the plan stand out in a competitive market

-In fact, in 2023, 71 percent of Medicare Advantage plans offered a meal service as a non-primarily health-related benefit.
+In 2023, 71% of Medicare Advantage plans offered a meal service as a non-primarily health-related benefit.

 While benefit design may vary from plan to plan, some of the most common use cases include: